 Scientists and Healthcare Sheroes & Heroes

-A year unprecedented by any in our lifetimes, fraught with challenges on every possible level, the very best of the Human Spirit was witnessed by us all in the form of our dedicated and selfless healthcare workers and scientists worldwide.
+Nearly two years, unprecedented by any in our lifetimes, fraught with challenges on every possible level, the very best of the Human Spirit was witnessed by us all in the form of our dedicated and selfless healthcare workers and scientists worldwide.
 Our debt of gratitude is one which can never be repaid.
 Thank you, to each and every one of you, for what you have done in an effort to comfort and heal the world.

 2019 Recipient - Annice Canady